 4. Notify Your Insurance Company

 It’s important to notify your insurance company of the accident as soon as possible.
 They will need to know the details of the accident, including any injuries sustained by you or your child.
 Be sure to provide them with any documentation that you have, including the police report and photos of the damage.

 5. Consult with an experienced Baton Rouge car accident attorney

 If you or your child suffered injuries in the accident, it’s important to consult with an experienced personal injury attorney.
 They can help you navigate the legal process and ensure that you receive the compensation you deserve.
 At Pierce & Shows, our team of attorneys has years of experience in handling car accident cases and can provide you with the guidance and support you need.

 Even if your child appears to be okay after the accident, it’s important to follow up on any medical treatment that they may need.
 This may include physical therapy, chiropractic care, or other forms of treatment to help them recover from any injuries sustained in the accident.
 It’s important to keep all documentation of medical treatment, as this can be used as evidence in any legal proceedings.

 Finally, it’s important to take steps to prevent future accidents from occurring.
 This may include ensuring that your child always wears their seatbelt and that they are seated in an appropriate position in the car.
 You may also want to consider taking a defensive driving course or installing safety features in your car, such as a backup camera or lane departure warning system.

 Contact Pierce & Shows today

-If you were hurt in any type of motor vehicle accident, you know firsthand the stress and trauma involved.
-Injuries sustained due to these types of child safety violations can only make things worse.
-But if you were injured due to the negligent or reckless actions of another driver, you have the right to seek compensation.
+At Pierce & Shows, we understand how stressful and overwhelming it can be to get into a car accident with your child in the front seat.
+That’s why we’re here to help.
+If you or your child has been injured due to the negligent or reckless actions of another driver, you have the right to seek compensation.
 Contact our team of professionals at Pierce & Shows to schedule your first free consultation.